A Survey on Large Language Model-Based Game Agents: Reasoning of LLMGA

 In this subsection, we examine fine-tuning techniques for optimizing reasoning and action generation.
 Based on the training strategy, existing methods can be grouped into three categories.
 Supervised fine-tuning learns from expert trajectories to imitate reasoning and action generation.
 Reinforcement learning updates policies with reward feedback, reinforcing reasoning and actions that lead to favorable outcomes.
 Preference optimization leverages comparisons between better and worse trajectories to align models without the need for explicit reward models.
 It is worth noting that some methods mentioned below optimize only the final action without explicit reasoning, however, they can be extended to improve reasoning by eliciting chain-of-thought, allowing reasoning to be shaped through its effect on action outcomes~\cite{Kahneman2011}.

 \textbf{Supervised Fine-Tuning.} Supervised fine-tuning trains LLM agents on collected trajectories to maximize the likelihood of reproducing demonstrated reasoning and actions.
 The most common approach is behavior cloning, where agents directly imitate expert demonstrations.
-Such trajectories may come from human experts~\cite{reed2022a}, from state-of-the-art agents~\cite{lin2024swiftsage}, or from teacher LLMs that generate rollouts for training student models~\cite{chen2023fireact,zeng2023agenttuning}.
+Such trajectories may come from human experts~\cite{reed2022a}, from state-of-the-art agents~\cite{lin2024swiftsage}, or from teacher LLMs that generate rollouts for training student models~\cite{zeng2023agenttuning}.
 Behavior cloning is widely adopted as an initialization strategy, providing a strong prior policy that can later be refined by reinforcement learning~\cite{yang2023octopus,ETO}.

 Building on this idea, rejection sampling fine-tuning introduces a selection stage before training.
 Instead of imitating all trajectories, the model generates multiple candidates and filters them according to predefined criteria, such as binary success/failure signals or reward estimates.
 RFT~\cite{RFT}, for example, fine-tunes models only on successful trajectories, while other works employ environment-provided or model-estimated rewards to guide sample selection~\cite{touvron2023llama}.
 Although this improves data quality, it can be inefficient when the agent initially produces few successful rollouts.
+Wang et al. show that supervised fine-tuning on high-quality gameplay data lets LLMs approach strong game AIs across eight complex card games and acquire proficiency in several games at once~\cite{wang2025cardgames}.
+ChessLLM supervised-fine-tunes a language model on complete chess games trajectories to reach a 1788 Elo against Stockfish, showing that training on longer game sequences yields a large rating advantage~\cite{zhang2025chessllm}.
+For socially intelligent agents, SOTOPIA-$\pi$ combines behavior cloning with self-reinforcement on social-interaction episodes filtered by LLM ratings, letting a 7B model match GPT-4's social-goal completion~\cite{wang2024sotopiapi}.

 \textbf{Reinforcement Learning.} Reinforcement learning (RL) provides another major paradigm for improving reasoning and action generation in LLM agents.
 Existing game agents~\cite{carta2023grounding,du2023guiding,TWOSOME,yang2023octopus} mainly adopt the Proximal Policy Optimization (PPO) algorithm~\cite{ppo}, where the model is trained as a policy $\pi(a_t \mid s_t)$ (without explicit reasoning) and updated using advantage-weighted gradients to favor actions leading to higher rewards.
 Alongside the policy model, PPO also learns a value function to estimate the relative quality of state–action pairs.
 While effective, applying RL to LLMs faces the challenge of an enormous generation space, which often leads to inadmissible actions.
 To address this, some methods compute the probability distribution of admissible actions by the chain rule before sampling, ensuring that the generated actions remain valid~\cite{carta2023grounding,TWOSOME}.